grafana/loki/docs/sources/alerting/_index.md

 ## Misc Details: Metrics backends vs in-memory

 Currently the Loki Ruler is decoupled from a backing Prometheus store.
 Generally, the result of evaluating rules as well as the history of the alert's state are stored as a time series.
 Loki is unable to store/retrieve these in order to allow it to run independently of i.e. Prometheus.
-As a workaround, Loki keeps a small in memory store whose purpose is to lazy load past evaluations when rescheduling or resharding rulers.
+As a workaround, Loki keeps a small in memory store whose purpose is to lazy load past evaluations when rescheduling or resharding Rulers.
 In the future, Loki will support optional metrics backends, allowing storage of these metrics for auditing & performance benefits.